ManufacturingCSU/mxchip-telemetry-demo/README.md

 # mxchip-telemetry-demo
 The purpose of this repository is to be able to deploy the MX Chip demonstration with a cold, warm and hot path scenario.
+You will need to purchase an MXChip to utilize this demo.
+For more information on the MX Chip, click <a href="http://www.mxchip.com/az3166" target="_blank">here</a>.

 ### Setup ###